sinclairzx81/smoke/packages/smoke-node/readme.md

 ## Rest Server and Addresses

 The following code demonstrates setting up a node running a rest server.
-This code setups on a `host` node that runs a small rest server.
-A seconary node is created and uses the `host` address to make a `fetch` request.
+This code sets a `host` node that runs a small rest server.
+A seconary node is then created and uses the `hosts` address to make a `fetch` request to download content.

 ```typescript
 import { Node } from 'smoke-node'